GAM-team/GAM/wiki/Cloud-Identity-Policies.md

 By default, policy warnings are displayed, use the 'nowarnings` option to suppress their display.

 By default, additional API calls are made for `settings/workspace_marketplace.apps_allowlist` to get the application name for the application ID.
 Use option `noappnames` to suppress these calls.

+By default, additional API calls are made to add the `policyQuery/groupEmail` and `policyQuery/orgUnitPath` fields that are mapped from the `policyQuery/group` and `policyQuery/orgUnit` fields.
+Use option `noidmapping' to suppress these calls and not add the additional fields.

 By default, Gam displays the information as an indented list of keys and values.
 * `formatjson` - Display the fields in JSON format.